Enid Hattersley

 Enid Anne Hattersley (née Brackenbury; previously O'Hara; 19 September 1904 – 17 May 2001) was a Labour Party politician from Sheffield, England, who became the city's Lord Mayor in 1981.

 Early years

-Hattersley was born in Shirebrook, Nottinghamshire, the daughter of a coal merchant.
+Hattersley was born in Shirebrook, Derbyshire, the daughter of a coal merchant.
 She was a Labour Party activist from an early age, securing her membership card at the age of 14.
 She managed the household for her invalid mother until she married her first husband, a miner named John O'Hara.
 When she was 27, Father Frederick Hattersley (known as Roy, his second name), a Roman Catholic priest who was possibly from a recusant family came to order the winter's coal for his presbytery.
 They fell in love in spite of his clerical vocation.

 Marriage

 Once widowed when her first husband died, Enid O'Hara married Frederick Hattersley, who had left his vocation as a Catholic priest to maintain a relationship with her.
 By 1932 they had moved to Sheffield.
 Their only son would become the noted Labour Party politician, writer and life peer Lord Hattersley of Sparkbrook.
 Frederick Hattersley died in 1973.